River Foyle: Tributaries

-The Burn Dale (also known as the Burn Deele or the River Deele) flows into the River Foyle on the northern outskirts of Lifford, while the Swilly Burn flows into the Foyle near Porthall, a hamlet between St. Johnston and Lifford.
-St. Johnston Burn flows into the Foyle at St. Johnston, while Flushtoun Burn flows into the river on the southern outskirts of St. Johnston.
+The Burn Dale (also known as the Burn Deele or the River Deele) flows into the River Foyle on the northern outskirts of Lifford, while the Swilly Burn flows into the Foyle near Porthall, a village between St Johnston and Lifford.
+St Johnston Burn flows into the Foyle at St Johnston, while Flushtoun Burn flows into the river on the southern outskirts of St Johnston.
 Carrigans Burn flows from Port Lough, and enters the Foyle on the southern outskirts of Carrigans.
-Both the Burn Dennet and the Glenmornan River flow into the Foyle just to the north of Ballymagorry, entering the river a short distance to the north of Corkan Isle.
+Both the Glenmornan River and the Burn Dennet flow into the Foyle just to the north of Ballymagorry, entering the river a short distance to the north of Corkan Isle.

 Name

 Claudius Ptolemy's Geography (2nd century AD) described a river mouth called Ουιδουα (Widua, from PIE *widhu, 'tree') which referred to the Foyle.

 The Irish name is An Feabhal, which refers to Febail, father of the mythical Bran.